Bethe-ansatz study of the Bose-Fermi mixture: Velocities of excitations

 Equations (\ref{eq:detTr}) can be related to seemingly different relation (\ref{eq:v2mu(n)}) that explicitly contains the density of particles and the compressibility.
 Namely, for one-component Galilean-invariant liquids, the Drude weight is $\mathcal{D}=\pi\hbar n/m$~\cite{sutherland_adiabatic_1990}, and Eq.~(\ref{eq:v2mu(n)}) can be expressed as

 Equation (\ref{eq:v2dm}) thus has a form that can be understood as a special case of Eqs.~(\ref{eq:detTr}).

 The velocities of excitations in a Bose-Fermi mixture were previously studied using the method of bosonization \cite{cazalilla_2003,orignac_2010}.
 For the model (\ref{eq:Hamiltonian}), the obtained results should agree with ours.
 The resulting low-energy Hamiltonian of Ref.~\cite{cazalilla_2003} consists of a sum of two quadratic Hamiltonians for the two isolated subsystems of interacting bosons and fermions that are coupled by the density-density interaction between the two subsystems.
 The velocities obtained in Ref.~\cite{cazalilla_2003} are consistent with our exact result (\ref{eq:v1v2exact}) only if we set $\mathcal{D}_{\FB}=0$ in Eq.~(\ref{eq:v1v2exact}).
-The latter approximation is justified only in the case of weak repulsions when $\mathcal{D}_{\FB}$ is indeed small.
+The latter approximation is justified only in the case of weak repulsions when $\mathcal{D}_{\FB}$ is indeed small \cite{chandak_unpub}.
 In the study \cite{orignac_2010}, on the other hand, the most general phenomenological quadratic Hamiltonian was used.
 In addition to the described model of Ref.~\cite{cazalilla_2003}, it contains a term that couples the momentum operators of the two subsystems with a prefactor proportional to $\mathcal{D}_{\FB}$.
 The obtained velocities of Ref.~\cite{orignac_2010} are in agreement with our result (\ref{eq:v1v2exact}).
-Our study thus indirectly points out that the effective phenomenological low-energy Hamiltonian of the Bose-Fermi mixture of Ref.~\cite{orignac_2010} might be the correct one for interactions of arbitrary strengths.
+Our study thus indirectly points out that the effective phenomenological low-energy Hamiltonian of the Bose-Fermi mixture of Ref.~\cite{orignac_2010} is consistent with our exact microscopic results.
 Unlike the effective low-energy Hamiltonian, the microscopic model, for example Eq.~(\ref{eq:Hamiltonian}), only contains density-density type interactions.
+An interesting open problem is the derivation of the effective low-energy Hamiltonian starting from the model (\ref{eq:Hamiltonian}) that describes the physics at all energies.
+Such a study should further strengthen the important role of the off-diagonal Drude-weight matrix element $\mathcal{D}_{\FB}$.